-Before traveling to Kenya I had read about the Mau Mau revolution that was so violent and deadly.
+Before traveling to Kenya, I read about the Mau Mau revolution that was so violent and deadly.
 I, of course, had watched the scene in Out of Africa when Baroness Karen Blixon was delivering paraffin and tinned food down to the border near Lake Natron across bush country to her husband.
-They watched in fear and reservation as ten Massai in full dress carrying shealds and spears marched past their caravan.
-Due to intense media coverage, I was also well aware of the 1998 bombing of the American Embassy in Nairobi and the shoulder mounted rocket aimed at an Israeli airliner in 2002.
+They watched in fear and reservation as ten Massai, in full dress carrying shields and spears, marched past their caravan.
+Due to intense media coverage, I was also aware of the 1998 bombing of the American Embassy in Nairobi and the shoulder mounted rocket aimed at an Israeli airliner in 2002.
 So many preconceived bad notions and highly covered horrible events....

-Besides the amazing wildlife I really knew nothing good about Kenya but I was determined to go.
-My first stop was Amboseli; a reserve in southeastern Kenya with grand views of Mt.
+Besides the amazing wildlife, I really knew nothing good about Kenya but was determined to go.
+My first stop was Amboseli, a reserve in southeastern Kenya with grand views of Mt.
 Kilimanjaro.
 I arrived at the lovely Amboseli Serena Lodge in the heat of the afternoon.
-After I checked into my beautifully appointed room I went to sit poolside and write.
-Very soon after my drink arrived a local man in full Maasai dress; red draped cloth, beads, spear, headdress and the works appeared and stood just behind me as I sat at my table.
+After I checked into my beautifully appointed room, I went to sit poolside and write.
+Very soon after my drink arrived, a local man in full Maasai dress, red draped cloth, beads, spear, headdress and the works, appeared and stood behind me as I sat at my table.

 I couldn't keep it up.
-I needed to break the tension so I turned around and said hello.
+I needed to break the tension, so I turned around and said hello.
 He remained very serious, no smile.
 I asked him if I could take his picture.
-I had brought a Polaroid camera to Kenya with the idea of trading the local tribes people a photo for them for a photo for me.
-He shook his head but I didn't think he understood so I pulled out the Polaroid and took his picture and gave it to him.
+I had brought a Polaroid camera to Kenya with the idea of trading the local people a photo for them for a photo for me.
+He shook his head, but I didn't think he understood, so I pulled out the Polaroid and took his picture and gave it to him.
 As you know, at first all you see is a blank page.
 He was confused.
 I did my best, without words, to convey that he should just keep watching.

-The moment that stands out the most though was right before I was to leave Amboseli.
-One of the tribe members came up to thank me for the photos of his tribe.
+Right before I was to leave Amboseli, one of the tribe members came up to thank me for the photos of his tribe.
 He said he wanted to give me something and held out the Polaroid photo I had taken of him.
 I knew they prized those photos.
 These are nomadic peoples with very little to no possessions.
 For him to give me his photo was the most generous gesture he could have made.